fastlane-community/xcov/README.md

 ### Ignoring files
 You can easily ignore the coverage for a specified set of files by adding their filenames to the *ignore file* specified with the `--ignore_file_path` parameter (this file is `.xcovignore` by default).
 You can also specify a wildcard expression for matching a group of files.

+If you want to ignore all the files from a directory (folder), specify directory's relative path in *ignore file*.
+Also, specify `source_directory` if that differs from working directory (which is the default value).

 Each one of the filenames you would like to ignore must be prefixed by the dash symbol `-`.
 In addition you can comment lines by prefixing them by `#`.
 Example: